 Hypothetical tax is required if there is no foreign tax scheme.
 This means any tax difference will be offset so working abroad is neutral for the employee and they can pay taxes as if they are still living in their home country.

 To learn more about expanding internationally and the services available to help organizations do so seamlessly, we have written a page filled with everything you need to know.
-It outlines how a Global Professional Employment Organization (PEO) can help you with the process.
+It outlines how a Global Employer of Record (EOR). can help you with the process.

-Whether it is a national or international expansion you are pursuing, a Global PEO supports businesses through HR outsourcing and maintaining growth momentum.
-You can learn more about what a Global PEO is and how they can help you using the button below.
+Whether it is a national or international expansion you are pursuing, a Global EOR supports businesses through HR outsourcing and maintaining growth momentum.
+You can learn more about what a Global EOR is and how they can help you using the button below.

 Subscribe to our blog